jeremeamia/super_closure/README.md

 ## Tell me more about how this came about

-It all started way back in the beginning of 2010 when PHP 5.3 was starting to gain traction.
-I wrote a blog post called [Extending PHP 5.3 Closures with Serialization and Reflection][4] on my former employers' blog, [HTMList][5], showing how it can be done.
-Since then I've made a few iterations on the code, and this most recent iteration brings with it a generally more robust solution that takes advantage of the fabulous [nikic/php-parser][6] library.
+It all started  back in the beginning of 2010 when PHP 5.3 was starting to gain traction.
+I set out to prove that serializing a closure could be done, despite that PHP wouldn't let me do it.
+I wrote a blog post called [Extending PHP 5.3 Closures with Serialization and Reflection][4] on my former employers' blog, [HTMList][5], showing how it could be done.
+I also released the code on GitHub.

+Since then, I've made a few iterations on the code, and the most recent iterations have been more robust, thanks to the usage of the fabulous [nikic/php-parser][6] library.

 ## Who is using SuperClosure?